Migration (Bonobo album): Critical reception

 Upon release, Migration received positive reviews by music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on twenty reviews, indicating "generally favorable reviews".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 77, based on twenty reviews, indicating "generally favorable" reception.

 Stephen Worthy of Mixmag called the album a "music-making masterclass" and praised its political themes and undertones.
 Writing for Exclaim!, Daryl Keating also highlighted the album's thematic elements: "Bonobo questions the very nature of home ...
 The result is an extremely reflective record, just a few shades more tranquil than his last two albums, but easily matching their well-produced splendour."

-Some reviewers criticized the album for being unenterprising and too similar to Green's previous album, The North Borders.
+Some reviewers criticised the album for being unenterprising and too similar to Green's previous album, The North Borders.
 Andrew Ryce of Resident Advisor contrasted the album's themes with its cautious style, writing, "But rather than taking his sound anywhere, Migration stays put."
-In a mixed review for The Observer, Emily Mackay similarly criticized the album, calling it "a sonically rich album, perfect for gazing dreamily out of windows at passing landscapes, even if it doesn't reach any new destinations".
+In a mixed review for The Observer, Emily Mackay similarly criticised the album, calling it "a sonically rich album, perfect for gazing dreamily out of windows at passing landscapes, even if it doesn't reach any new destinations".